HewlettPackard/codar-ce/README.md

 #Important notes

 • Please read through the Codar install and configure guide for post installation steps.
-For example, do remember to change in the OO Central server, Content Management --> Configuration Items --> System Properties --> CSA_REST_URI

 • HPSSO/LWSSO is not enabled.
 Please refer the help guide to configure HPSSO/LWSSO.
 Please note that, "ipaddress" is used to configure CSA/Codar